stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 Introduction                                                            {#intro}
 ============

-This is a detailed overview of the gSOAP XML data bindings concepts and implementation.
-At the end of this document two examples are given to illustrate the application of data bindings.
+This is a detailed overview of the gSOAP XML data bindings concepts, usage, and implementation.
+At the end of this document two examples are given to illustrate the application of XML data bindings.

 The first simple example `address.cpp` shows how to use wsdl2h to bind an XML schema to C++.
 The C++ application reads and writes an XML file into and from